bepisfever/stacked/README.md

 A mod that adds extra effects on top of your Jokers.
 By default, a Joker can have 2 maximum extra effects.
 Sometimes, you will find a Joker with an extra effect, and its strength (Potency) is also determined randomly.

+It is also primarily an API mod for other creators to add their own effects.

 # Requirements
 Requires the latest version of **Steamodded** and **Lovely** to run smoothly.
 Instructions can be found [here](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started).